Asymptotic behavior of the Brownian frog model

 Suppose that the particle at $z$ was born at time $\tau \leq t$ and let $(B_s)_{s \geq 0}$ be the Brownian path followed by the ancestors of $z$, and then by the particle at $z$ after time $\tau$.
 Define $B^*_t = \sup_{s \leq t} \|B_s\|.$ Set $N_t$ to be the maximal generation of particles in $\zeta_t$.

 Now we turn our attention to the displacement of children during the branching times of ancestors of the particle started from $z$.
 Let $J \overset{d}= 2 r X$ with $X$, the number of particles created at a branching time, distributed as in \thref{lem:X}.
-Take $J_1, J_2,\hdots$ to be i.i.d.\ copies of $J$ and $(B_s)_{s \geq 0}$ to be an independent Brownian motion.
+Take $J_1, J_2,\hdots$ to be i.i.d.\ copies of $J$ and $(B_s)_{s \geq 0}$ to be a Brownian motion independent of the $J_i$'s.

 We claim that

 Note that there is dependence between $B^*_t$ and $N_t$.
 However, the $J_i$ are independent of both $B_t^*$ and $N_t$.